panzi/t2fbq/README.md

 Byte order is little endian and the character encoding of file names seems to be ASCII (or ISO-8859-1/UTF-8 that coincidentally only uses ASCII compatiple characters).

+Data might be compressed using the LZF compression algorithm.

 Basic layout: